 California is the nation’s largest medical marijuana market.
 The product moves from growers to distributors to co-ops and to drivers who can deliver high-quality pot to a customer’s home or business minutes after receiving an order.
 However, it’s suspected that many who legally grow medical pot for the California market are also growing pot that they intend to traffic illegally to other states.
 Some of the Humboldt County pot business is legal at the state level.
 Much of it is not.
 All marijuana remains illegal under federal law.
-Anyone charged with violating any of the pot laws still requires the advice and services of a good California criminal defense attorney.
+Anyone charged with violating any of the pot laws still requires the advice and services of a good California drug crimes attorney.

 HOW DOES GROWING POT IMPACT THE ENVIRONMENT?

 Authorities in northern California want to act effectively before more damage is done to the environment, and the criminal justice system has not provided the results they need.
 Thus, the region’s police departments and politicians are now combining criminal law with environmental law.
 Environmental law is where pot growers – and especially those operating illegally – are most vulnerable.
 Few of them bother to obey the rules regarding construction permits, electrical wiring, or water usage, so when law enforcement officers show up now in Humboldt County, they are quite frequently accompanied by code and zoning enforcement inspectors.